 However, once the drinks are flowing, the drag act is belting out a number and the lights are shining, you find yourself caught up in the fun and the theatre of it all.
 There is a variety of cabaret, jazz and risqué burlesque performances to enjoy whilst food and drinks are served.

 It’s fair to say that the food is not the main focus here, I had Crispy Pepper And Chilli Squid to start, followed by Duck Leg Confit for main and Oreo Cheesecake for dessert.
-The starters and main were of a very average quality, the dessert was actually the best part of the dinner, gooey, creamy and extremely moreish.
+The starters and main were of very average quality.
+The dessert was actually the best part of the dinner, gooey, creamy and extremely moreish.
 I recommend you skip the food and settle for drinks and a show.

-The Royal Pavillion, [also known as the Brighton Pavilion], is a Grade I listed, former royal residence, that has a 200-year history.
+Brighton Royal Pavillion is a Grade I listed, former royal residence, that has a 200-year history.
 Many of the items in the palace are on loan from her Majesty and the downside to this is that no photography is allowed inside, this means there are no #Royal Instagram photos my loves.
 If history isn’t your thing, take a stroll around the pretty Pavilion gardens and marvel at the wide variety of plants.
+Why not book your ticket to Brighton Royal Pavilion in advance and enjoy wandering around this exotic palace?